1jour1vin

 About the wine:

-Aged for 2 years, 100% new barrels.
+Aged for two years, 100% in new oak barrels.
 Bottling took place in early September 2018.
 Golden yellow.
-Lots of freshness in the Yquem bouquet, with notes of white pepper and chalk.
-It reveals itself slowly, revealing scents of cocoa beans, lemongrass and mirabelle plum.
-On aeration, I also detect hints of dried apricots, toasted almonds, crème brûlée and a delicate floral sensation with a hint of lily of the valley.
-The palate is ample, creamy and marked by a beautiful aromatic intensity.
-On the palate, the wine is multi-faceted, with sweetness, breed and vivacity.
-The aromatic expression is intense, right from the start and right through to the finish.
-I find the minerality and olfactory characteristics in the finish.
-The finish is lively, rich, balanced and persistent.
-I'm not mentioning the notion of balance on the palate, and this is indeed the key word for this Yquem.
-It lacks a certain return, a touch of acidity on the finish to further underline the freshness and fruit, but this takes nothing away from Yquem's greatness.
-2026-2066
+The Yquem’s bouquet is very fresh, with notes of white pepper and chalk.
+It unfolds slowly, revealing hints of cocoa beans, lemongrass, and mirabelle plums.
+Upon aeration, I also detect hints of dried apricots, toasted almonds, crème brûlée, and a delicate floral note with a touch of lily of the valley.
+The palate is full-bodied, creamy, and marked by beautiful aromatic intensity.
+On the palate, the wine reveals itself through numerous facets, whether in terms of sweetness, elegance, or liveliness.
+The aromatic expression is intense, from the first sip through to the finish.
+I find the minerality and the olfactory characteristics in the finish.
+The finish is lively, rich, balanced, and persistent.
+I haven’t mentioned the concept of balance on the palate, and that is indeed the defining characteristic of this Yquem.
+It lacks a certain depth, a hint of acidity in the finish to further highlight the freshness and fruit, but this in no way detracts from Yquem’s greatness.
+2026–2066

 Vert de Vin